bookofproofs/bookofproofs.github.io/_sources/history/20th-century/borsuk.md

 9. Developed the first obstruction theory for extending vector fields on a sphere.
 10. Made important contributions to mathematical foundations, such as the theory of continuity, measurement theory, and abstract computability theory.

-Born 8 May1905, Warsaw, Russian Empire (now Poland).
+Born 8 May 1905, Warsaw, Russian Empire (now Poland).
 Died 24 January 1982, Warsaw, Poland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Borsuk/)